learn-co-curriculum/phase-4-cookies-in-rails-api/README.md

 Since cookies are such an important part of most web applications, Rails has excellent support for cookies and sessions baked in.
-Unfortunately for us, when you create a new application in API mode with `rails new appname --api`, the code needed for working with sessions and cookies in the controller is not included by default.
+Unfortunately for us, when you create a new application in API mode with `rails new appname --api`, the code needed for working with sessions and cookies in the controller is excluded by default.

 To add session and cookie support back in, we need to update our application's configuration in the `config/application.rb` file: